A community in pain can’t afford not to listen to its members

 This research is not meant to stay on the page.
 It is designed to help leaders, educators, and communities engage one of the most urgent and painful questions facing Jewish life today: How do we remain a community when we profoundly disagree about Israel and Zionism?

-We offer five programs to step into that work, translating the study into dialogue and learning without asking people to change their positions or lower their convictions.
+We offer four programs to step into that work, translating the study into dialogue and learning without asking people to change their positions or lower their convictions.

 Choose the format that fits your community: